Idioms: Neural Decompilation With Joint Code and Type Definition Prediction: Discussion

-Some targets of decompilation, especially malware, are often \emph{obfuscated}: that is, transformed in a way that makes them more difficult to understand, usually by making them more convoluted.
-We view deobfuscation as an orthogonal problem as there are a variety of deobfuscation techniques~\cite{dong2022cadecff,coogan2011deobfuscation,david2020qsynth,liang2018deobfuscation,tofighi2018dose,you2022deoptfuscator} that can be applied to de-obfuscate the code before feeding it to the neural decompiler.
+Our dataset is constructed of open source projects on GitHub, that compile.
+It is possible that some decompilation targets, especially malware, may have systematic differences from our data and thus affect performance.
+Malware in particular is often \emph{obfuscated}, or transformed in a way that makes them more difficult to understand.
+We view deobfuscation as an orthogonal problem.
+There are a variety of deobfuscation techniques~\cite{dong2022cadecff,coogan2011deobfuscation,david2020qsynth,liang2018deobfuscation,tofighi2018dose,you2022deoptfuscator} that can be applied to de-obfuscate code before neurally decompiling it.
 However, in cases where these fail or a novel obfuscation is encountered it may be necessary to input the obfuscated code to the neural decompiler directly.
 We leave studying the impacts of this to future work.

-Finally, our dataset is necessarily biased towards open source projects on GitHub that built.
-It is possible that some decompilation targets, especially malware, may have systematic differences from our data and thus affect performance.